tweag/nickel/rfcs/003-nix-nickel.md

 <!-- TODO: what about dynamic imports? -->

-#### Using Nixpkgs in the PADM
+#### Using Nixpkgs in the PARM

-Using a package from Nixpkgs in the PADM with a Nix-to-Nickel compiler would be quite straightforward, as we could evaluate anything to a derivation whenever needed.
-One would need to use Nixpkgs functions and idioms to, say, override an attribute, but that's pretty hard to avoid, as a systematic translation from the Nixpkgs model to the PADM doesn't seem trivial at first sight.
+Using a package from Nixpkgs in the PARM with a Nix-to-Nickel compiler would be quite straightforward, as we could evaluate anything to a derivation whenever needed.
+One would need to use Nixpkgs functions and idioms to, say, override an attribute, but that's pretty hard to avoid, as a systematic translation from the Nixpkgs model to the PARM doesn't seem trivial at first sight.

 <!-- TODO: add examples of such interactions -->